 Webpack Module Federation

 With the rise of micro frontends, managing shared dependencies and dynamically loading modules across applications has become a significant challenge.
-Webpack Module Federation, introduced in Webpack 5, offers a seamless solution for building distributed applications by enabling multiple JavaScript applications to share and consume modules dynamically at runtime.
+Webpack Module Federation, introduced in Webpack 5, offers a solution for building applications by enabling multiple JavaScript applications to share and consume modules dynamically at runtime.

-Module Federation is a feature in Webpack 5 that allows independent applications to share code without requiring each application to bundle the same dependencies.
+Module Federation is a feature in Webpack that allows independent applications to share code without requiring each application to bundle the same dependencies.
 This makes it possible to split applications into smaller, maintainable units.
 Following are some key features of module federation

 - Runtime Module Sharing: Applications can load shared modules dynamically without bundling them.